ChristofferCJ/bioinfo/project2/README.md

 | Case 4 |198|198|           214.0946|

 The above table shows the input sizes and running times of the four cases provided in *project2_examples.txt*.
 From the table, we can extrapolate that the empirical average running time  over the four test cases is f(n, m) = 0.006727 * n * m.
 This means that the empricial running times is in line with the expected theoretical running times.

+## Note
+My table is not a graph, which was expected of my.
+Initally, I wanted to do regression over me experiments, to see how well the empirical running times fit the theoretical ones, but i was not sure how to plot it in a graph, since the running time depends on both `n` and `m` (which would result in a 3D graph, when running time is also added).